Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Introduction

 Along this line, in this work, we propose a novel \underline{S}emi-asynchronous \underline{Co}llaborative training framework with \underline{S}tructured \underline{P}runing, named ${Co\text{-}S}^2{P}$, which can release the potential of massive heterogeneous resource-limited computing power to train a globally large model.
 In detail, ${Co\text{-}S}^2{P}$ designs a data distribution-aware structured pruning algorithm to ensure a balanced learning capability of submodels at both depth and width dimensions and accelerate the training process.
 The server first prunes the blocks of the large models in a rolling fashion according to the available resources of clients.
 Then, the clients train the structured width-based segment-wise masks based on dispersed datasets to make the submodels fit the heterogeneous data distributions.
 Considering the knowledge loss of the pruned submodels in the resource-limited clients, we adopt self-distillation to implement cross-block knowledge transfer.
 To facilitate resource utilization and mitigate the straggler challenge, we design a semi-asynchronous aggregation strategy to further accelerate the large model convergence.
 Furthermore, we give a detailed convergence analysis of ${Co\text{-}S}^2{P}$, which can achieve an asymptotically optimal rate $O(1/\sqrt{N^*EQ})$.
-Finally, we deploy ${Co\text{-}S}^2{P}$ on a real-world hardware testbed, in which 16 heterogeneous \textit{Jetson} devices can be united to train a large-scale model with parameters up to 0.11 billion (B), demonstrating its superiority compared with the state-of-the-arts, while effectively reducing memory usage and training time.
+Finally, we deploy ${Co\text{-}S}^2{P}$ on a real-world hardware testbed, in which 16 heterogeneous \textit{Jetson} devices can be united to train the vision transformer models with parameters up to 0.1 Billion, demonstrating its superiority compared with the state-of-the-arts, while effectively reducing memory usage and training time.
+Moreover, we validate the generality of ${Co\text{-}S}^2{P}$ across diverse tasks and heterogeneous IoT devices, demonstrating its broad applicability.
 The main contributions are summarized as follows: \begin{itemize} \item To release the potential of massive heterogeneous weak computing power to train large-scale models on dispersed datasets, we take the first step to improve both the efficiency and accuracy of the collaborative training by considering the \textit{unstructured pruning}, \textit{varying submodel architectures}, \textit{knowledge loss}, and \textit{straggler} challenges into a united framework. \item We propose a semi-asynchronous collaborative training framework ${Co\text{-}S}^2{P}$, in which the data distribution-aware structured pruning is designed at both depth and width dimensions while accelerating training.
-In addition, the structured pruned submodels are trained with self-distillation to implement cross-block knowledge transfer. \item We theoretically prove the strategy can converge with $O(1/\sqrt{N^*EQ})$, which shows that our semi-asynchronous aggregation strategy mitigates the straggler problem while balancing the convergence rate. \item We conduct extensive experiments on a real-world hardware testbed, in which 16 Jetson devices can be united to train large-scale models with parameters up to 0.11B. $Co\text{-}S^2P$ improves accuracy up to 8.8\% and resource utilization up to 1.2$\times$ compared with the state-of-the-art methods while reducing memory consumption and training time significantly. \end{itemize}
+In addition, the structured pruned submodels are trained with self-distillation to implement cross-block knowledge transfer. \item We theoretically prove the strategy can converge with $O(1/\sqrt{N^*EQ})$, which shows that our semi-asynchronous aggregation strategy mitigates the straggler problem while balancing the convergence rate. \item We conduct extensive experiments on a real-world hardware testbed, in which 16 Jetson devices can be united to train the large-scale models with parameters up to 0.1B. $Co\text{-}S^2P$ improves accuracy up to 8.8\% and resource utilization up to 1.2$\times$ compared with the SOTAs while reducing memory consumption and training time significantly.
+Furthermore, we demonstrate that ${Co\text{-}S}^2{P}$ can be scalable to different types of tasks. \end{itemize}